LinkedIn: Daniel P. Watkins

 Dominion v.
 Fox News: Served as counsel in historic defamation litigation against Fox News over the network’s dangerous disinformation about the 2020 election, which resulted in a summary judgment finding that Fox’s accusations about Dominion were false and a $787.5 million settlement.

 Kytch, Inc. v.
-McDonald’s: Represents a start-up tech company in $900 million litigation against McDonald’s and McFlurry Machine maker Taylor Company.
+McDonald’s: Represented a start-up tech company in $900 million litigation against McDonald’s and McFlurry Machine maker Taylor Company.
 Working alongside Jason Sheasby of Irell Manella LLP, he successfully obtained a temporary restraining order and a preliminary injunction against the head of McDonald’s equipment team and overcame several dispositive motions filed against his client.

 Eshelman v.
 Puma Biotechnology: In 2019 Daniel played an integral role in a defamation trial that resulted in a $23.35 million jury verdict—which is the highest defamation award ever recorded in the state of North Carolina.
 Two years later, Daniel and Megan Meier led a trial team that obtained a $16 million award for Dr. Eshelman.